FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Introduction

-As the second key component of FLAIR, we propose \textbf{Wavelet-Energy-Guided Encoding (WEGE)} (Sec.~\ref{sec:WEGE}), which adaptively provides explicit information to quantify continuous-frequency components, indicating whether a region is high- or low-frequency.
+As the second key component of FLAIR, we propose Wavelet-Energy-Guided Encoding (WEGE), which adaptively provides explicit information to quantify continuous-frequency components, indicating whether a region is high- or low-frequency.
 This allows the model to perform region-adaptive frequency selection, thereby enhancing its representational flexibility.
-Notably, WEGE requires only 0.1k additional parameters and is compatible with plug-and-play integration into other activation-based architectures.
-In particular, it complements RC-GAUSS by providing explicit frequency information that enhances its frequency selection capability.
+Notably, WEGE requires only 0.1K additional parameters and is compatible with plug-and-play integration into other activation-based architectures.
+In particular, it complements BLA by providing explicit frequency information that enhances its frequency selection capability.
+In summary, our contributions are as follows: \begin{itemize} \itemsep{0.1cm} \item We propose FLAIR, a novel INR architecture that integrates two complementary components: (i) Band-Localized Activation (BLA) and (ii) Wavelet-Energy-Guided Encoding (WEGE).

-We validate the effectiveness of FLAIR and its components, RC-GAUSS and WEGE, across a variety of experiments and applications.
-Our approach demonstrates superiority not only in 2D image fitting and restoration, as shown in Fig.~\ref{fig:sr}, but also in 3D representation tasks.
-In summary, our main contributions are as follows:

-{\begin{itemize} \itemsep{0.1cm} \item We propose FLAIR, a unified architecture that integrates two complementary components: (i) RC-GAUSS, a band-limited nonlinear activation that jointly enables frequency-domain selection and time-domain localization, and (ii) Wavelet-Energy-Guided Encoding (WEGE) for region-adaptive frequency guidance.